justdoit996/justdoit996/README.md

 ## Hi there 👋
-Here are some of my past projects
+Here are some of my past projects:

 ### Physically Based Renderer in OpenGL
 ![pbr3](screenshot3.png)